Skip to main content

 1. Activate your device with BlinkUp.

-2. Log into impCentral.
+2. Log in to impCentral.

 3. Copy and Paste the Device Code into the Device Code pane in the impCentral code editor.

-DEVICE CODE
+DEVICE CODE:

 // Reading a Sensor Device Code